iamKed/Health-Care/README.md

 # Getting Started
-To use the website, you can visit the website by navigating to [insert website URL].
+To use the website, you can visit the website by running the 'app.py' file .
 You will be presented with a homepage that allows you to select which prediction you would like to make.
 Enjoy!